CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopacket-corpus.md

 # Data Download

-We will download the data from their GitHub repository.
+We will download the data from their GitHub repository (BSD3 open-source license).
 If you don't have `wget`, `dos2unix`, and `jq`, please install them using:

 ```bash
 sudo apt install wget dos2unix jq